By Stella Joseph-Jarecki (Enquiries: stellamusicwriter.wordpress.com)

 I had the opportunity to speak to Tom D’Ath, a clarinetist who is currently completing his Masters of Orchestral Performance at the Melbourne Conservatorium of Music.
 As part of this degree, Tom has had the chance to perform in several concerts with the Melbourne Symphony Orchestra.

 In addition to playing in traditional chamber groups and orchestras, Tom performs newly composed works in six-four ensemble, alongside five other instrumentalists.
-Tom has amassed over 7,000 followers on his clarinetist Instagram page, where he chronicles his progress with repertoire and drilling his technique.
+Tom has amassed over 7,000 followers on his clarinetist Instagram, where he chronicles his progress learning repertoire and drilling his technique.

-When did you realize that you wanted to pursue music a bit more seriously?
-When did you have a moment of realising, I want to do a music performance degree?
+When did you realize that you wanted to pursue music performance more seriously?

 I don’t know if there was a specific point where I went, okay, I’m going to apply to a music degree… it was sort of just the thing to do.
 I went to Eltham High, which has a very strong music program.

 I got towards the end of high school and the decision was, was I going to take the jump into the music and study music properly, or follow IT, which was the other thing I could do.
 And really it came down to, I could do IT whenever I want… and I do.
 My IT job is the job that brings me money regularly.
 But I knew I needed to focus on music straight out of high school if I wanted to make it work.

 In terms of when I got really, really serious about things- that didn’t happen until second year.
 After I went on a trip to the States to study saxophone.
 During that trip I met a whole lot of people that were really good at the saxophone and I made the assessment that I couldn’t do classical clarinet and jazz saxophone at the same time.
 So I had put the foot down on clarinet.